|Router Security||Extending the range of a Wi-Fi network||

 Maybe all you need to do is move the router higher, such as getting it off the floor.
 Maybe just moving it to the other end of the room it is in will help.
 As before, trial and error.
 The standard recommendation is try to position the router in the middle of the area you want it to cover.
 This is rarely possible, but even a small re-positioning may help.
 If keeping it in the same room works, then you just need one or more extra-long Ethernet cables to connect the router to the modem.
 The cables are fairly cheap, come in many colors and are readily available in lengths up to 50 feet.
 I think Ethernet cables can go up to 300 feet, but that would be pushing your luck.

 Another option to try is forcing the use of the 24GHz band.
-Since the 5Ghz band is faster, it may be preferred when it should not be.
+Since the 5Ghz band is faster, it may be preferred by a router when it should not be.
+Reviews have noted, at times, that some routers do a poor job of choosing the best frequency band.
 To test this, create a network (SSID) that only transmits on the 2.4 GHz frequency band.
 Then, from the areas of your home/office with poor WiFi reception, try to connect to this network.
-The idea is that 2.4GHz band should offer a stronger signal which may be sufficient for your needs.
+The 2.4GHz band should offer a stronger signal which may be sufficient for your needs.

 Interference from non-Wifi devices in your home may be a problem.
 Devices such as microwave ovens, baby monitors, Bluetooth devices, garage door openers, fluorescent lights, and more can step on the feet of a Wi-Fi network.
 For more see Simple and Free Ways to Improve Your WiFi Reception by C.Crane.